AaronWatters/H5Gizmos/doc/Tutorials/hello1.md

 The HTML interface is created when `serve(task())` schedules `task` for execution.
 The `serve` function also starts a number of other internal tasks required for communicating between the Python parent process and the Javascript child.

 The `task` coroutine sets up the `greeting` as the primary component of the interface using `await greeting.show()` -- and this await does not complete until a Javascript child context connects to the Python parent via a web socket connection.
 Once the child connects the script `add`s `the_time` as a subsidiary component to `greeting`.

 The subsequent `for` loop repeatedly waits 1 second and then updates `the_time` to show the current time.
-Note that it is important to use an asynchronous `sleep` because the standard `time.sleep(...)` would block all asynchronous tasks, preventing communication between the Python parent and the Javascript child.
+Note that it is important to use the asynchronous `sleep` instead of `time.sleep` here because the standard `time.sleep(...)` would block all asynchronous tasks, preventing communication between the Python parent and the Javascript child, and the time text would not update.

 The
 <a href="hello2.md">hello2</a>
-script updates the time in response to a button click instead of updating every second.
+script updates the time in response to a button click instead of updating every second automatically.

 <a href="README.md">Return to tutorial list.</a>